Meet the Cane Corso, one of the most underrepresented dogs!

 The Cane Corso dog breed is for someone serious about having a dog as a friend and someone who can offer this breed the strong and loving direction it needs to become a terrific dog.
-Don't expect this mastiff breed to befriend everyone he meets: outside of his family, he has little interest in people or other animals, especially if you adopt a Cane Corso rescue.
+This mastiff breed is first and foremost a guard dog.
+Don't expect this breed to befriend everyone he meets: outside of his family, he has little interest in people or other animals, especially if you adopt a Cane Corso rescue.
 Enroll this Italian Mastiff in a canine sport like agility, dock diving, nose work, obedience, daily exercise, or tracking to keep him from becoming a couch potato and to control his energy level and prey drive.

 The Cane Corso is an Italian working breed of dog that originated in the Roman Empire.
 Romans brought Molossus dogs from the Greek islands to breed with Italian canines.
 This purebred, short coat canine survived multiple world wars and was considered one of the best dogs for working folks.
 Unfortunately, in the mid-to-late 1900s, the breed was facing extinction as life changed in southern Italy.
 It wasn't until 1988 that it arrived in the U.S. and was officially recognized and given a breed standard by the AKC.